What computer do I need?

 - Davis College School of Design and Community Engagement

 - College of Creative Arts

-Health Sciences: Students accepted into Dental Hygiene, Dentistry, Medical Doctor, Nursing, Nurse Anesthesia, Medical Laboratory Science, Occupational Therapy, Pathologists’ Assistant, Pharmacy, and Physical Therapy programs are required to use a standardized laptop purchased through HSC using student fees.
+Health Sciences: Students accepted into Biomedical Laboratory Diagnostics, Dental Hygiene, Dentistry, Medical Doctor, Nursing, Nurse Anesthesia, Medical Laboratory Science, Occupational Therapy, Pathologists’ Assistant, Pharmacy, Physical Therapy, and Physician Assistant programs are required to use a standardized laptop purchased through HSC using student fees.
 Until you are accepted, you can use University computer labs, libraries or a personal computer you may already own.